Regional security complex theory: Regional security complexes

-RSCs can be interpreted as systems in and of themselves, as “micro” systems embedded in a larger, global political system.
+RSCs can be interpreted as systems in and of themselves, as "micro" systems embedded in a larger, global political system.
 RSCs contain their own security dynamics, which are in normal circumstances largely independent from global security dynamics.
-This enables the application of various IR concepts – such as balance-of-power, polarity and interdependence – on a regional scale.
+This enables the application of various IR concepts – such as balance of power, polarity, and interdependence – on a regional scale.
 Further refining the theory are the concepts of regional subcomplexes (essentially RSCs within RSCs) and supercomplexes (essentially the adjoining of neighboring RSCs).

-Buzan & Wæver view security interests as primarily regional in nature.
+Buzan and Wæver view security interests as primarily regional in nature.
 This is in opposition to a view – predominant during the Cold War – that sees security politics as largely a reflection of global great power interests.
-Buzan and Wæver point to the Middle East as an example, where the security landscape has seen no effective change despite the ending of the Cold War: “Security features at the level of regions are durable.
+Buzan and Wæver point to the Middle East as an example, where the security landscape has seen no effective change despite the ending of the Cold War:

+Security features at the level of regions are durable.
 They are substantially self-contained not in the sense of being totally free-standing, but rather in possessing a security dynamic that would exist even if other actors did not impinge on it.
-This relative autonomy was revealed by the ending of the Cold War, when enmities such as that between Israel and Syria, and Iraq and the Gulf Arab States, easily survived the demise of a superpower rivalry that had supported, but not generated, them.”RSCs are conceptually distinct from “regions”.
-Where as regions – as used in culture, history or politics – are discursively formed concepts with varying definitions depending on context, RSCs are strictly theoretical constructs, formed from theory via deductive reasoning.
-Therefore, culturally relevant definitions such as “Europe” or “Middle-East” do not necessarily constitute RSCs; however there is overlap with theoretically defined RSCs and cultural definitions of regions.
-Buzan and Wæver’s view of security as a social construct means that things such as culture and history can have significant influence on actors’ perceptions.
+This relative autonomy was revealed by the ending of the Cold War, when enmities such as that between Israel and Syria, and Iraq and the Gulf Arab States, easily survived the demise of a superpower rivalry that had supported, but not generated, them.

+RSCs are conceptually distinct from "regions".
+Where as regions – as used in culture, history, or politics – are discursively formed concepts with varying definitions depending on context, RSCs are strictly theoretical constructs, formed from theory via deductive reasoning.
+Therefore, culturally relevant definitions such as "Europe" or "Middle East" do not necessarily constitute RSCs; however there is overlap with theoretically defined RSCs and cultural definitions of regions.
+Buzan and Wæver's view of security as a social construct means that things such as culture and history can have significant influence on actors’ perceptions.
 RSCs are nevertheless solely based on distinct patterns of interaction.

 Place in international relations theory literature

-Buzan and Wæver describe their work as a sort of extension of the monolithic neorealist school of international relations, “incorporating” it, while also filling in perceived theoretical gaps.
+Buzan and Wæver describe their work as a sort of extension of the monolithic neorealist school of international relations, "incorporating" it, while also filling in perceived theoretical gaps.
 They stress the importance of adopting a regional perspective (as opposed to the predominant global system one) and paying more attention to security actors other than states.

 The conception of security not as an objective fact, but as an intersubjectively constructed social phenomenon is the mainstay of the Copenhagen school of IR.
 RSCT hinges on this social definition of security.
 According to RSCT, regional security complexes cannot be identified or understood by merely examining material differences between actors (for example size of armed forces or nuclear arsenal), rather, attention needs to be paid how actors interpret such material facts.

 RSCT should not be confused with regionalism, a subset of IR from the 1970s concerned mostly with regional integration.
-In Regions and Powers, Buzan and Wæver view earlier attempts to conceptualise international regions as unsuccessful.
+In Regions and Powers, Buzan and Wæver view earlier attempts to conceptualize international regions as unsuccessful.